At our CDL school, students are immersed with comprehensive training and practice to be successful behind the wheel.

-Before obtaining a CDL in the state of Colorado, applicants must first obtain a Conditional Learner’s Permit.
-Permitting is free and included in our training programs!GET STARTED
+Before obtaining a CDL in the United States of America, applicants must first obtain a Commercial Learner’s Permit.
+Permitting is usually free, but confirm with your State’s DMV about any additional charges.GET STARTED

 A Class B CDL permits a driver to operate a vehicle weighing 26,001 pounds or more without a trailer.

 Drivers can also operate any vehicle towing a trailer that weighs less than 10,000 pounds.

 Class B CDL is designed for students who need to drive “straight trucks,” including large buses, dump trucks, segmented buses and box trucks.